 Historical data can help to detect patterns within a business that are typical with payment systems.
 At the start of the business day, for example, card payment systems might show a slight spike in transactions.
 The volume will grow steadily over time until it peaks at midday and eases off towards the end of the workday.
 There may also be a small peak near closing hours while everyone is going to the ATM to withdraw money.

 This is a relatively simple example of a pattern that's easy to detect.
 The power of realtime analytics comes from finding correlations between different points of data.
 If you can pinpoint times of day where there are bursts in transaction decline rates, that could sometimes be an indicator of fraud attempts.
 You might not be able to find out for sure unless you know the patterns of your system and look at different metrics together.
 It might be a combination of transactions, time of day, and opening/closing times of particular merchants.
 The more you know the patterns, the more you can detect things that aren't normal.

-Businesses clearly understand the importance of collecting and analyzing data.
-There are many tools available, but it really comes down to making sure you're extracting the relevant information that suits your environment.
+Businesses need to clearly understand the importance of collecting and analyzing data.
+There are many analytics tools available, but the right analysis helps you extract the relevant information that suits your environment.
 From there, you can use that information operationally to improve the performance of your system.
 It helps to know your payment environment—that way you can tie the historical data back into the real-time transaction flow.
 You'll be able to detect abnormalities while they're happening rather than having to wait until you run analytics at the end of the day.

 Payment analytics are important in every sector of the payments space.
 The proper monitoring tools need to be in place for any business.
 IR's solutions can help make the difference to any business in the payments space.
 As the payments industry continues to evolve, providers must contend with new competitors, emerging technologies, regulatory challenges, increasing customer demands, as well as the ever-increasing risk of fraud.